rusinmt/Portfolio/Python + Tableau (Azure - Snowflake)/readme.md

 </div>

-Using df.describe() funtion to help find outliners in the data.
+Using df.describe() funtion to help find outliers in the data.
 ```python
 show5 = df['SQMUP'].nsmallest(5)
 show5